Query

 All conference activities will take place within the Boston Copley Place, at both the Boston Marriott Copley Place and the Westin Copley Place

-Please Note: We are sold out of rooms for Tuesday and Wednesday night at the Boston Marriott Copley and the Westin Copley Place.
-Rooms still available Thursday through Sunday.
+Please Note: We are sold out of rooms at the Boston Marriott Copley and there is limited availability at Westin Copley Place.
 If you have questions, please reach out to strategies@naspa.org

 Reserve at Westin Copley Place